destaMo/Scrum-Notes/content/web_development/skills/Framework and language/elixir/basics.md

 ### 🎤 Interview

-- What are adventages of Phoenix over other solutions on the market?
+- What are advantages of Phoenix over other solutions on the market?
 - What deployment options do we have for phoenix based application?
 - Explain briefly the phoenix framework directory structure.
 - Could you elaborate about configuration in Phoenix project?
 - What are contexts in the scope of Phoenix framework?
-- What is the responsibility of `Endpoint` moudle?
+- What is the responsibility of `Endpoint` module?
 - How HTTP works?
 - What do you know about request lifecycle?
 - What is routing pipeline?